kguo8/dl_final_project/README.md

 ### Results
 ---

 We found that the model trained with third experiment performed best on the validation set.
 So, we used this on the test set and got an F1 score of 0.31.
+This is much lower than in the paper we are replicating, we suspect that might be due to our training dataset being much smaller and our padding approach is reducing the amount of detail the model sees.

 ### Future Steps
 ---